truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Performance testing

-PPerformance testing, a non-functional testing technique performed to determine the system parameters in terms of responsiveness and stability under various workload.
+Performance testing, a non-functional testing technique performed to determine the system parameters in terms of responsiveness and stability under various workload.
 Performance testing measures the quality attributes of the system, such as scalability, reliability and resource usage.

 To have an efficient performance test session, you need to know first what metrics you want to capture.
 Are you checking throughput, latency, resiliency, Availability ?

 You find different subsets of performance testing, like:
-* Load testing
+* Load testing: Gradually improve the charge to see how the application handles the load.
 * Stress testing: It is performed to find the upper limit capacity of the system and also to determine how the system performs if the current load goes well above the expected maximum.
 * Soak testing: Soak Testing also known as endurance testing, is performed to determine the system parameters under continuous expected load.
 During soak tests the parameters such as memory utilization is monitored to detect memory leaks or other performance issues.
 The main aim is to discover the system's performance under sustained use.
 * Spike testing: Spike testing is performed by increasing the number of users suddenly by a very large amount and measuring the performance of the system.
 The main aim is to determine whether the system will be able to sustain the workload.